Kate B. Nooner

 Research Interests

-Dr. Nooner is the principal investigator on numerous NIH- and NSF-funded grants, representing millions in external research funding.
-As the leader of UNCW’s Trauma and Resilience Laboratory, she involves undergraduate, master's, and Ph.D. students in her research through directed individual studies, honors theses, and doctoral dissertations, providing them with hands-on experience in research.
-Her projects include examining biomarkers for underage binge drinking in adolescents and contributing to the National Consortium on Alcohol and Neurodevelopment in Adolescence (NCANDA).
+As principal investigator on multiple NIH- and NSF-funded grants totaling millions in external support, she leads UNCW’s Trauma and Resilience Laboratory, engaging undergraduate, master’s, and Ph.D. students in hands-on research.
+Her projects include identifying biomarkers for underage binge drinking in adolescents and contributing to the National Consortium on Alcohol and Neurodevelopment in Adolescence (NCANDA).

 Professional Service

-Dr. Nooner is also the Editor-in-Chief of the Journal of Health Service Psychology, where she has led efforts to enhance the journal’s impact and inclusivity.
-In addition, she has served as a reviewer and panelist for the National Institutes of Health (NIH) and contributed her expertise as a site visitor for the American Psychological Association (APA) accreditation of clinical psychology doctoral programs.
+Nationally, Dr. Nooner is Editor-in-Chief of the Journal of Health Service Psychology, where she has strengthened the journal’s impact and scope.
+She has also served as a reviewer and panelist for the National Institutes of Health, a site visitor for the American Psychological Association’s accreditation of clinical psychology doctoral programs, and a board member for the American Board of Professional Psychology Foundation.

-Dr. Nooner’s service to the profession underscores her dedication to advancing the field of psychology and supporting the next generation of scholars and clinicians.
+Her service reflects a deep commitment to advancing the field of psychology and fostering the next generation of scholars and clinicians.

 Community Engagement

 Dr. Nooner is the founding director of the General Psychotherapy and Assessment Clinic, UNCW’s first community clinic for its Clinical Psychology Ph.D. program.
-This mental health clinic serves as a vital resource for the community, providing affordable assessment and treatment services while offering doctoral students evidence-based clinical experience.
-Through her leadership, the clinic has secured significant donor funding, allowing it to expand its services and reach.
+This vital resource provides affordable assessment and treatment services to the community while training doctoral students in evidence-based practice.
+She has also created international opportunities for doctoral students to deliver mental health education abroad.
+Under her leadership, the clinic has secured significant donor funding, expanding its services and reach.

-Dr. Nooner has also developed strong partnerships with New Hanover County Health and Human Services, collaborating on initiatives that address the mental health needs of adolescents.
-Dr. Nooner’s community engagement reflects her commitment to bridging academic training with real-world impact, improving access to psychological care, reducing health disparities, and decreasing mental health stigma.
+She has built strong partnerships with New Hanover County Health and Human Services to address adolescent mental health needs, and has volunteered her expertise for the Osher Lifelong Learning Institute, leading wellness and resilience programs for older adults.
+Dr. Nooner’s work bridges academic training with real-world impact, advancing access to psychological care, and decreasing mental health stigma.

 Honors & Awards